Chamaeleon

-Chamaeleon (/kəˈmiːliən/) is a small constellation in the deep southern sky.
+Chamaeleon (/kəˈmiːliən/ kə-MEE-lee-ən) is a small constellation in the deep southern sky.
 It is named after the chameleon, a kind of lizard.
 It was first defined in the end of the 16th century.

 History

 The constellation Camaeleon (Chamaeleon) as depicted in Johann Gabriel Doppelmayr's Atlas Coelestis, ca. 1742.

 Chamaeleon was one of twelve constellations created by Petrus Plancius from the observations of Pieter Dirkszoon Keyser and Frederick de Houtman.
 It first appeared on a 35-cm diameter celestial globe published in 1597 (or 1598) in Amsterdam by Plancius and Jodocus Hondius.
 Johann Bayer was the first uranographer to put Chamaeleon in a celestial atlas.
 It was one of many constellations created by European explorers in the 15th and 16th centuries out of unfamiliar Southern Hemisphere stars.